 You’ve wanted to renovate your cramped, outdated kitchen for ages.
 And now – finally – you have the funds and the opportunity to do it.
-So you ask around among your friends and co-workers to find a contractor and then hire the one they recommend – even though you’re not aware that you need to or even how to make sure your contractor is insured in North Carolina & New Jersey.
+So you ask around among your friends and co-workers to find a contractor and then hire the one they recommend – even though you’re not aware that you need to or even how to make sure your contractor is insured in throughout the USA.
 But with a huge helping of good luck, the renovation goes smoothly, and you are delighted with the results.

 But it could have been different – appallingly different – if your contractor wasn’t insured and luck hadn’t been on your side.
 That’s why you see so many television shows now that depict the making right of botched jobs by shady contractors.
 You can avoid such a situation, however, by making sure your contractor is reputable and fully insured.

 Difference Between Bonding and Insurance

 Most reputable contractors advertise themselves as “bonded and insured.”
 But what, exactly, does that mean?

 A surety bond assures that you’re protected if the contractor skips out and doesn’t finish the project or if he winds up doing sub-par, shoddy work.
 This bonding ensures that you won’t have to use your own cash or homeowner’s insurance to foot the bill in such cases.

 A contractor’s insurance protects you against the cost of both damages and lawsuits.
 If during the renovation project, some kind of damage occurs to your home, you (or your insurer) won’t have to pay for repairs.
 Also, if one of the contractor’s employees is injured working on your project, you won’t be liable.